Watermelon Lemonade

 Dice the watermelon.
 Remove the rind, too!

-You don’t need it to be evenly sliced since we’ll be blending it, but you do want it to be a small enough dice to where you can measure it somewhat easily.
+You don’t need it to be evenly sliced since we’re blending it, but you do want it to be a small enough so you can measure it easily.

 Juice the lemons and set that lemon juice aside.
 If you’re using a citrus reamer, make sure there are no lemon seeds in the juice.
 (I like to juice my lemons over a fine mesh strainer to catch excess pulp and seeds, but you do you.)

-Next, blend the watermelon in a blender or food processor.
+Next, blend the watermelon cubes in a blender or food processor.

 Pour the lemon juice into the watermelon juice.
 Add cold water and simple syrup.